dralkh/Seer-AI/README.md

 ## Future Implementations Ideas

-We are actively exploring several advanced features to enhance Seer AI's capabilities.
-These are currently in the planning or proof-of-concept phase:
+Propose several advanced features to enhance Seer AI's capabilities.
+These are currently in the just idea board.

 ### 1. Prompt Library
 A built-in library of research-focused prompt templates to streamline common tasks.